evdcush/TensorFlow-wheels/env-setup-guide.md

 Also note that **there is no `kabylake` march**.
 If you are running a Kaby Lake processor, you use `skylake`.
 There is no Kaby Lake specific optimization (nor Coffee Lake for that matter).
 The only reason Cannon Lake is a separate march from skylake is because it supports AVX-512 by default (whereas the others had to be special chips, like Xeon, for that set).

-If you want to know what your `march=native` is considered by GCC, type `gcc -march=native -Q --help=target` in your console.
+If you want to know what your `march=native` is considered by GCC and what that supports, type `gcc -march=native -Q --help=target` in your console.

 If you are interested in what instruction sets are supported by what architectures in GCC, check out the GCC docs:
 - [gcc-4.9.4 march options docs](https://gcc.gnu.org/onlinedocs/gcc-4.9.4/gcc/i386-and-x86-64-Options.html#i386-and-x86-64-Options) The `gcc` version you most likely have.
 Note that `broadwell` is the latest intel arch.